Dzikriananda/CalorieGuru-MobileApp/README.md

   * RESTful API architecture for others API.

 # Features

 Calorie Logging
    * Log Your Meals: Easily input and track the food items and their respective calorie counts for each meal.
    * Search Calorie Information: Utilize machine learning-based food recognition to search and log the calorie count of various food items.
    * View Daily Intake: Monitor your daily calorie intake through a user-friendly interface.

 Burning Activities
   * Track Physical Activities: Log exercises and physical activities to calculate and track burned calories.
   * Customize Activity Intensity: Adjust activity duration and intensity for accurate calorie expenditure calculation.

 User Profiles
   * Profile Modification: Users can modify their profiles, including email and password changes.
   * Personalized Profiles: Create and manage individual profiles to track calorie goals and progress.
-Customized Recommendations: Receive tailored recommendations based on your set goals and intake.

 ## Important Note About the API Key